the energy [r]evolution

 the energy [r]evolution can be achieved by adhering to five key principles:

 The effects of climate change on the poorest communities are exacerbated by massive global energy inequality.
-If we are to address climate change, one of the principles must be equity and fairness, so that the benefits of energy services – such as light, heat, power and transport – are available for all: north and south, rich and poor.
+If we are to address climate change, one of the core principles must be equity and fairness, so that the benefits of energy services – such as light, heat, power and transport – are available for all: north and south, rich and poor.
 Only in this way can we create true energy security, as well as the conditions for genuine human wellbeing.

 3.implement clean, renewable solutions and decentralise energy systems There is no energy shortage.
 All we need to do is use existing technologies to harness energy effectively and efficiently.
 Renewable energy and energy efficiency measures are ready, viable and increasingly competitive.
 Wind, solar and other renewable energy technologies have experienced double digit market growth for the past decade.